celesteh/sc140/README.md

 To install:

-Copy the SC140_Extensions folder to your SuperCollider Extensions.
+* Copy the SC140_Extensions folder to your SuperCollider Extensions.
-Put your Twitter API keys into sctweet.py
+* Put your Twitter API keys into sctweet.py
-Change the directory at the top of sc140.sh to the directory where you have put the project.
+* Change the directory at the top of sc140.sh to the directory where you have put the project.
+* If you need to start Jack, you may wish to uncomment jack_script.sh and modify it for your setup
+* Make all the .sh files executable

 To run:
 Run the program sc140.sh